4 Big Benefits to Fall Planting Butterfly Plants

 - Easy Digging

 Depending on spring temperatures, planting can get delayed by a frozen ground.
-That means you’ll have to wait to belt out Disney’s classic ♪Let it Grow!♪
+That means you’ll have to wait to belt out Disney’s spring classic ♪Let it Grow!♪

 - Reap the benefits with flowering plants the very next next season

 Most perennials you plant in spring won’t yield nectar-filled blooms until next season.
 By planting just a few months earlier, you’ll see some plants in full glory a year sooner!

 - Transplanting will also reap rewards next season

 If your plants weren’t happy in their spot this season, what have you got to lose by attempting to move them?
 That’s right…unhappy plants!